 CQC publish report on our Maternity services

-As part of the Quality Commission (CQC) National Maternity Review programme, the CQC is inspecting all NHS acute hospital maternity services they have not been inspected and rated since April 2021.
+As part of the Care Quality Commission’s (CQC) National Maternity Review programme, the CQC is inspecting all NHS acute hospital maternity services they have not been inspected and rated since April 2021.

 The CQC inspects services provided by healthcare providers against five domains – safe, effective, caring, responsive and well-led.

 As part of the focused inspections, in March 2023, our maternity services were inspected against two domains, well-led and safe.

 Following the inspection, the CQC published a report on 17 August 2023, and downgraded the service to ‘Inadequate’.

 The CQC recognised that women and people using the service said most staff were friendly and explained their care to them, and that there was a culture for improvement within the team.
 However, the CQC raised concerns about insufficient staffing levels, governance and leadership processes, and mandatory training falling below the Trust’s target.